Testing

 To do this, delete the recordings for the failing tests (under {test-dir}/recordings/{test-name}.yaml), and re-run controller:test-integration-envtest.
 If the test passes, a new recording will be saved, which you can commit to include with your change.
 All authentication and subscription information is removed from the recording.

-A few tests also need the TEST_BILLING_ID variable set to a valid Azure Billing ID when running in record mode.
+A few tests also need the TEST_BILLING_ID environment variable set to a valid Azure Billing ID when running in record mode.
 In replay mode this variable is never required.
 Note that the billing ID is redacted from all recording files so that the resulting file can be replayed by anybody, even somebody who does not know the Billing ID the test was recorded with.

 Some Azure resources take longer to provision or delete than the default test timeout of 15m.
 To change the timeout, set TIMEOUT to a suitable value when running task.
 For example, to give your test a 60m timeout, use: